A validated identity for the Canon network that appeals and unites

 The challenge: How do you create unity between museums?

-For the benefit of the visibility of this Canon network Branddoctors, together with design agency The Real Work, a new visual identity, a toolbox and presentation options developed for all affiliated museums.
-What must a common visual identity meet, how does it fit into the existing identity of the various museums, how do you create unity between the museums and how do you make it striking? for visitors?
+For the benefit of the visibility of this Canon network Branddoctors, together with design agency The Real Work, a new visual identity, a toolbox and presentation options have been developed for all affiliated museums.
+What criteria should a joint visual identity meet, how does it fit into the existing identity of the various museums, how do you create unity between the museums and how do you make it striking for visitors?

-We tested 'on the spot' with visitors in various museums by means of prototyping.
-Which materials worked well, which did not?
+By means of prototyping we have tested 'on the spot' with visitors in various museums.
+Which materials performed well, which ones didn't?
 Ultimately, this led to a validated identity and communication materials.

 Testing, testing, testing

-In a number of pilot museums, we tested the visual identity, means of communication and tone of voice on the spot among visitors by means of prototyping.
+In a number of pilot museums, we tested the visual identity, means of communication and tone of voice on the spot with visitors by means of prototyping.
 Did they notice anything?
-Which materials worked well, which did not?
-In the meantime we have sharpened and tested these presentation materials in various museums.
+Which materials performed well, which ones did not?
+In the meantime, we have refined these presentation materials and tested them again in various museums.
 Ultimately, this led to a validated identity and communication materials.

 In addition to a new visual identity, we have also developed a toolbox for all Canon Network participants, containing applications of the logo to bring the Canon of the Netherlands to the attention of visitors.
 The toolkit includes a Canon network vignette, floor stickers for the objects and accompanying information signs.